 “I doubt it,” he replied.
 “I hear there’s around a thousand prisoners here and only 8 dogs.”

 I was fortunate.
-Within three weeks, I had one of those gorgeous animals.
-No doubt my prior dog-training experience and the fact that I had a doctorate in psychology (PsyD) didn’t hurt.
+Within three weeks, I had one of those black Labs.
+My prior dog-training experience and the fact that I had a doctorate in psychology (PsyD) didn’t hurt.

 FPC Montgomery, AL, was definitely a more pleasant experience after living behind the walls and razor-wire for 16 years (khaki uniforms).
 A lot of Mickey Mouse in the camps, but—what the hey!—in the circumstances, who could complain?

 (Besides, one of the first things you learn in prison is that complaining is just another hard row to hoe; staff eat that shit up…hell, they live for it!)